1. Article

 The Musical Box

-The surround versions of the classic Genesis songs, e.g. The Musical Box, were eagerly awaited.
-Nick Davis explained that the options are restricted with Trespass and Nursery Cryme because they were recorded on 8 or 16 tracks instead of 32.
-If we bear that in mind, The Musical Box may be one of the big winners in these new mixes.
-It sounds clearer, stronger, reasonably subtle in quiet bits and the surround effects are used only where they make sense (e.g. in Phil’s voice when he sings “here it comes again”).
-The vocals benefit from being mixed to the centre.
-The Musical Box has improved as a whole package; there is not much sense in pointing out other details.
+The surround versions of the classics, including The Musical Box, are of course eagerly awaited.
+However, Nick Davis had already announced that the possibilities for Trespass and Nursery Cryme are limited, as these were not recorded on 32 tracks, but only on 8 or 16.
+Against this background, The Musical Box could be one of THE winners of the new mixes.
+It sounds fresher, more powerful, reasonably discreet in quiet passages, and surround effects are used where they make sense (e.g. Phil’s voice when he sings ‘here it comes again’).

 Watcher Of The Skies